mbloch/mapshaper/docs/development/label-tool-design.md

 - A path label typed along its curve with a leaning caret, Enter committing instead of adding a line, and a click just off the glyphs reaching the label through the thickened baseline instead of starting a new curve.
+- Dragging a selected path label's glyphs along its curve: `label-start-offset` stored as a percentage, the curve and the view both left where they were, and one history entry and one undo for the gesture.
+That the same drag on a label that is **not** selected pans the map instead, writing nothing.
+- Dragging across the curve: the knots reversed, no `label-side` written, and one undo step covering the whole flip.
+The placement it carries across is asserted through the menu item rather than the drag, where the values are
+  exact: `20%` and `start` become `80%` and `end`.
+- The arithmetic under both, in `test/gui-label-path-drag-test.mjs`: projection onto a polyline, the offset following the pointer, what a flip does to an offset and an anchor, and the fallbacks for a label with no offset or one written in units this tool cannot read.

 Still to write: